dennisnyamweya/Awwards/README.md

 | to add post | click on sign up |  fill in the registration field |
 | to intract with app | click on login | fill in the field  and submit |
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+ If you run into any issues or have questions, ideas or concerns.Contact me or make a contribution to the code.You can access me via my email denisnyamweya813@gmail.com.
 ### License
 *{Determine the license under which this application can be used.
 See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**